top of page

 Inflation expectations may not be well anchored.

-Countries with low unemployment prevents wage disinflation.
+Countries with low unemployment prevent wage disinflation.

 Geopolitical tensions reduce global oil supply.